OD728/STwitchT/README.md

 Ever been frustrated by impossibly long Twitch stream titles that break layouts or make the interface cluttered?
 This userscript solves that problem by:

-- ✂️ Automatically truncating stream titles to a reasonable length
+- ✂️ Automatically shortens stream titles to a reasonable length
 - 👁️ Showing the full title when you hover over it
-- 🎨 Maintaining Twitch's native dark theme styling
+- 🎨 Maintaining Twitch's styling
 - ⚡ Zero performance impact - pure CSS solution
 - 🔧 Works on all Twitch pages